trustfractal/protocol/md-book/src/vision.md

 ## What is this?

-> TODO: formalize purpose and goals of the vision
+> TODO: formalize purpose and goals of this vision document

-We believe Fractal Protocol can ...
-TODO

-This document is ...
-TODO

 ## Where we are & Where we're going